ef-labs/vertx-mod-recaptcha/readme.md

 * `ssl` - Use the ssl HTTP address for Recaptcha.
 Defaults to false.
 * `url` - The URL for Recaptcha.
 Defaults to: [http://www.google.com/recaptcha/api/verify](http://www.google.com/recaptcha/api/verify)
 * `address` - The default Vert.x EventBus to use.
 Defaults to et.recaptcha.
 * `timeout` - The default timeout in ms to use when making the HTTP request to the Recaptcha service.
+Defaults to 5000.

 An example configuration object could look like: